damaarten/en-collect-teks/README.md

-This project fetches Exposure Notification TEK count files for European Union countries from Trinity College Dublin's website (https://down.dsg.cs.tcd.ie/tact/tek-counts) and combines them into one CSV file, sorted by date.
+This project fetches Exposure Notification TEK count files for European Union countries from Trinity College Dublin's website (https://down.dsg.cs.tcd.ie/tact/tek-counts) and combines them into one CSV file `tek-times.csv`, sorted by date.

+The `run.sh` script updates the `tek-times.csv` file and updates it here in this github repo.
+The file is accessible at https://raw.githubusercontent.com/damaarten/en-tek-count-efgs/main/tek-times.csv.

 # Installation
 Prerequisites: